 Palm Valley gas is produced at low pressure from the wells and transported via flow lines to a production facility where it is compressed and dehydrated.
 The gas is then supplied to the transmission pipeline for transport to the customers in the Northern Territory and east coast gas market.

 Description and Geology

 Gas was discovered at the Palm Valley 1 well in 1965 with the gas primarily reservoired in an extensive fracture system in the Lower Stairway Sandstone, Horn Valley Siltstone and Pacoota Sandstones at depths from 1,800 to 2,200 m.
 The anticlinal structure is approximately 29 km in length and 14 km in width with well locations initially selected from surface mapping and ease of access.

 The Palm Valley Gas Field comprises four gas producers with one well used to reinject water and five wells used for pressure monitoring.
-Two wells did not flow gas at economic rates and were plugged were abandoned.
 After cumulative production of 183 PJ, the field was shut in between 2015 and 2018 during a market-constrained period.

 In 2019, the Northern Gas Pipeline began commercial operation and provided access to the east coast gas market.
 Palm Valley 13 (PV13) was commissioned in May 2019 and produced at a peak rate of approximately 7 TJ/d for 12-months, bringing Palm Valley’s capacity to a peak of 13 TJ/d during that time.
 Aggregate gross field capacity in March 2022 was approximately 6 TJ/d.

 Appraisal and Development

 The successful horizontal PV13 well, which was commissioned in May 2019, continues to outperform and is declining slower than first anticipated.